Alex Quinn: 2023: Part-time debut

 Quinn made his debut in sportscar racing at the start of 2023, competing in the 24 Hours of Daytona for the PR1/Mathiasen Motorsports outfit.
 With the team's amateur driver Ben Keating having scored pole position in the LMP2 category, Quinn, along with Paul-Loup Chatin and Nicolas Lapierre, finished the race in seventh place.
-The Briton showed an impressive performance in his first endurance event, setting the fastest lap in class.
+Quinn showed an impressive performance in his first endurance event, setting the fastest lap in class.
 During the season, Quinn would join Chatin and Keating for the Michelin Endurance Cup rounds, helping them towards two podiums at Watkins Glen and Road Atlanta that earned the pair the overall LMP2 title.

 2024: ELMS success; Le Mans debut

 For the following year, Quinn was initially announced to become the designated Endurance Cup driver in IMSA for United Autosports, however an upgrade of his driver categorization from silver to gold forced the Briton out of the seat.
 After competing at the 24 Hours of Daytona as the fourth driver for AO Racing, the Brit entered into the Pro-Am category of the European Le Mans Series with Algarve Pro Racing, partnering Richard Bradley and bronze-ranked Kriton Lendoudis.
 In addition, Quinn was able to make his 24 Hours of Le Mans debut with AO in the LMP2 Pro-Am subclass, finishing sixth in the overall category and second in the subclass alongside Louis Delétraz and team owner P. J. Hyett.
-The ELMS season began with fourth and sixth places, before a well-worked strategy earned the #20 team a victory at Imola.
+The ELMS season began with fourth and sixth places, before a well-worked strategy earned the No. 20 team a victory at Imola.
 Tidy performances gave Quinn and his teammates third at Spa and second at Mugello, which kept the squad in the title fight going into Portimão.
 There, Quinn stayed out during the final stint and saved fuel in order to try and win the title.
-He led until being overtaken by a fully-fueled Bent Viscaal on the final lap, which demoted the #20 APR crew to second in both the race and the Pro-Am standings.
+He led until being overtaken by a fully-fueled Bent Viscaal on the final lap, which demoted the No. 20 Apr crew to second in both the race and the Pro-Am standings.

 In the winter of 2024–25, Quinn joined Lendoudis and Olli Caldwell to race for APR in the Asian Le Mans Series.
 Sixth in race one at Sepang was followed by good fortune in race two, as Algarve Pro's gamble on wet-weather tyres paid off to promote them to third before the race was abandoned.
 In Dubai, the team returned to the podium with third in race 1.
 The following day, Quinn made several overtakes in the closing stages of race 2 and benefited from a late collision for the leading Tom Dillmann to take the victory.
 Abu Dhabi saw Quinn shine once again, as he crossed the line in second following a gamble on fuel strategy.
 Due to a steering column failure in race 2 of the weekend, the team dropped to fourth in the LMP2 standings.